-Before installing Magento 1.6, please note, you will need either a VPS hosting plan or a Dedicated hosting plan, due to the resources needed to run Magento.
+Before installing Magento, please note, you will need a Magento Hosting plan on either a virtual private server or dedicated server, due to the resources required to run Magento.

 Log into cPanel and using the MySQL Database Wizard, set up a blank database for your new Magento installation.
 Be sure to make note of the database credentials as we’ll have to use them later on in the installation process.
 Here’s the credentials we’ve used:

 |Databse User Password||******* (We’ve left out our password to protect the security of our database|

 Download Magento Install Package

 - Download the Magento install package from the Magento website: Magento Downloads page